Elizabeth Howard, Countess of Carrick

-Elizabeth Howard (1564—1646) was an English aristocrat and courtier to Elizabeth I of England.
+Elizabeth Howard (1563—1646) was an English aristocrat and courtier to Elizabeth I of England.

 Career

 She was a daughter of Charles Howard, 1st Earl of Nottingham and Catherine Carey.

 She was a maid of honour and lady in waiting to Queen Elizabeth I, as was her sister Frances Howard, Countess of Kildare.
+As a New Year's Day gift in January 1572, Queen Elizabeth gave her a red and white rose jewel that had been given to her by Blanche Parry.

-She married Sir Robert Southwell (1563—12 October 1598) of Woodrising, Norfolk, on 17 April 1583.
-He was the son of Sir Thomas Southwell and his second wife Mary Mansell, a daughter of Sir Rice Mansell (1487–1559).
+She married Robert Southwell (1563—12 October 1598) of Woodrising, Norfolk, on 17 April 1583.
+He was the son of Thomas Southwell and his second wife Mary Mansell, a daughter of Rice Mansel (1487–1559).

-Sir Thomas Southwell had a daughter with his third wife Nazareth Newton (d.
+Thomas Southwell had a daughter with his third wife Nazareth Newton (d.
 1583), another Elizabeth Southwell, who was a Maid of Honour to Queen Elizabeth.
 She was a mistress of Robert Devereux, 2nd Earl of Essex and mother of Walter Devereux, who married Sir Barentine Moleyns or Molyns of Clapcot.

 After Robert Southwell's death in October 1598 Elizabeth Howard was left "a rich widow", and there was a rumour she would marry Sir William Woodhouse of Waxham, a cousin of her fellow courtier Lady Walsingham.

 She became a lady of the Privy Chamber to Anne of Denmark in 1603.
 Her daughter, Elizabeth Southwell, was also a maid of honour to Anna of Denmark.
 A letter of the Earl of Worcester describing the household in 1604 mentioned that "of late the Lady Sothwell [is] for the drawing chamber".
 After 1608 her daughters Frances and Katherine were gentlewomen of the Privy Chamber.
 A "Mrs Southwell", who made an unsuccessful trip to meet the queen in Scotland in May 1603, mentioned in the letters of Captain John Skinner from Berwick-upon-Tweed, was Anne Southwell, an author, the wife of a Sir Thomas Southwell.

 "Southwell the elder" was one of queen's ladies "taken out" of the audience to dance on 1 January 1604 at Hampton Court during The Masque of Indian and China Knights.

 In October 1604 she married Sir John Stewart, a son of Robert Stewart, 1st Earl of Orkney, at Chelsea.
 In a letter of 1605 to the Earl of Salisbury she identifies her husband as the brother of the Master of Orkney.
 John Stewart became Lord Kinclaven in 1607, and Earl of Carrick in 1628.

 She walked in procession at the funeral of Anne of Denmark in 1619, listed as "Lady Kencleven".

 She died in 1646 and was buried at Greenwich.

 Christopher Sutton, rector of Woodrising dedicated his Disce Mori (1600) and Disce Vivere (?1604) to Lady Southwell, and his Godly Meditations on the Most Holy Sacrament (1613) to her daughters Frances and Katherine.

 Portraits of Elizabeth Howard, her mother Catherine Carey, and her daughter Elizabeth Southwell were included in a sale at Cowdray Park in 2011.